List of Marvel Comics teams and organizations: C.R.A.D.L.E.

-Short for Child-Hero Reconnaissance and Disruption Law Enforcement, C.R.A.D.L.E. has been established to stop the teenage superheroes from violating the Underage Superhuman Warfare Act (AKA Kamala's Law).
-Known members are Dum Dum Dugice, Speedball, and Timeslip.
+Short for Child-Hero Reconnaissance and Disruption Law Enforcement, C.R.A.D.L.E. is an organization appearing in American comic books published by Marvel Comics.

+C.R.A.D.L.E. has been established to stop the teenage superheroes from violating the Underage Superhuman Warfare Act (AKA Kamala's Law).
+Known members are Dum Dum Dugan, Speedball, and Timeslip.